9 Weird Pooping Habits, Explained By Science

 Why do you have to poop more when you get your period?

 When your period begins, your body releases hormones called prostaglandins, which help your uterus contract—and can also affect your bowels.
 According to Ada McVean with McGill University’s Office for Science and Society, the problem occurs when those pesky prostaglandins leave the uterus and are “detected by the smooth muscle cells of the large intestine,” triggering them to contract.
+Here’s how often you should poop, and signs you might have a digestive problem.

 Why does poop refuse to sink?

 Poops that float may contain fat, which can be a sign your body is having problems absorbing nutrients from food.
 Malabsorption is linked with conditions like celiac disease or chronic pancreatitis.
 Still, the occasional floating stool is no reason for concern.
-Don’t miss these 10 ways you never knew you were using the toilet wrong.
+Don’t miss the ways you never knew you were using the toilet wrong.

 Why does surgery affect your BMs?